cnJLiu/cnJLiu.github.io/_pages/about.md

 ---

 <span class='anchor' id='about-me'></span>
-I am joining [Nanyang Technological University](https://www.ntu.edu.sg/) as a Research Fellow.
+I am an incoming Research Fellow at [Nanyang Technological University](https://www.ntu.edu.sg/).
 I completed my PhD at the [National Engineering Research Center of Robot Visual Perception and Control Technology](http://robot.hnu.edu.cn/) of [Hunan University](https://www.hnu.edu.cn/), supervised by [Prof. Wei Sun](https://eeit.hnu.edu.cn/info/1281/4511.htm).
 From Aug.
 2023 to Sep.
 2024, I was a Visiting PhD Student at the Machine Intelligence Group of the [University of Western Australia](https://www.uwa.edu.au/), supervised by [Prof. Ajmal Mian](https://ajmalsaeed.net/).
 I also work closely with [Prof. Nicu Sebe](http://disi.unitn.it/~sebe/) and [Prof. Hossein Rahmani](https://sites.google.com/view/rahmaniatlu/).

 My research focuses on 3D machine vision and its applications for robotic manipulation.
 Specifically, I have worked on object pose estimation and tracking.
 Subsequent research focuses include label-efficient learning for generalized robotic multimodal perception, manipulation, and embodied AI.
 I was motivated to conduct this research due to my passion for realizing generalizable perception and manipulation of robots in 3D physical space.